storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be archived.
     - It SHOULD NOT be migrated.
 - [ ] [piece-compute-worker](https://github.com/web3-storage/piece-compute-worker)
+    - We might need this as a worker to compute Filecoin Pieces.
-    - [ ] Ask @vascosantos10 if it can be deleted or archived.
+    - It SHOULD NOT be archived.
+    - It SHOULD NOT be migrated.
 - [ ] [RFC.staging](https://github.com/web3-storage/RFC.staging)
     - It should be moved to the main RFC repo
     - [ ] Move to main RFC repo.